What should you do to avoid colliding with another boat? What are the best ways to eliminate boat accidents?

 - Five short blasts: Danger or you misunderstand their intentions.

-- One prolonged blast for four to six seconds: You are entering or leaving a blind turn, obstructed area, or berth.
+- One prolonged blast for four to six seconds: You enter or leave a blind turn, obstructed area, or berth.

-- One prolonged blast every two minutes: A large vessel is operating in low visibility.
+- One prolonged blast every two minutes: A large vessel operates in low visibility.

 Rule 9: Stay safe when launching and docking